Efficiency-fluctuation trade-offs in biomolecular assembly processes: Introduction

 \section{Introduction}

-Molecular abundances in cells fluctuate significantly due to the probabilistic nature of individual biochemical reactions~\cite{Ozbudak2002, Elowitz2002, Blake2003, Raj2008}.
-Recent theoretical work has characterized such stochastic fluctuations by deriving lower bounds that highlight general trade-offs for broad classes of biochemical reaction networks~\cite{Lestas2010,Hilfinger2016a,yan2019kinetic}.
+Molecular abundances in cells fluctuate significantly due to the probabilistic nature of individual biochemical reactions~\cite{Spudich1976, Elowitz2002, Blake2003}. \comm{Such fluctuations have phenotypic consequences~\cite{Ozbudak2002, Raj2008}, but analyzing how stochastic fluctuations are generated and transmitted in cells is challenging due to the complexity and incomplete characterization of intracellular interactions.} \comm{Despite the complexity of biochemical reaction networks,} recent theoretical work has characterized such stochastic fluctuations by deriving lower bounds that highlight general trade-offs for broad classes of networks~\cite{Lestas2010,Hilfinger2016a,yan2019kinetic}. \comm{Specifically, fluctuation control limits have been derived for reaction modules embedded in arbitrary networks~\cite{Hilfinger2016a}.}

-One important class of cellular processes are assembly processes, which are a ubiquitous feature of all biological cells, including the synthesis of molecular machines such as ribosomal complexes, transmembrane transporters, and enzymes~\cite{Li2014}.
-A shining example is given by bacterial luciferases which consist of two subunits that -- upon forming a complex -- catalyze a bioluminescence reaction that causes bacteria to emit light~\cite{Baldwin1995}.
+\comm{An important class of biochemical reaction modules are those where two or more components self-assemble into a complex.
+Such assembly processes are a ubiquitous feature of all biological cells.
+For example, a multi-subunit complex is involved in transcription initiation in eukaryotes, archaea, and bacteria alike~\cite{Alberts2002}.
+Assembly also underpins the synthesis of crucial cellular components such as ribosomal complexes, transmembrane transporters~\cite{Li2014}, or luciferases that allow bacteria to emit light~\cite{Baldwin1995,Schaefer1996}.}

 Previous work analyzed generalized assembly processes in which two molecular subunits share an arbitrary synthesis rate, undergo first order degradation with a shared timescale, and react irreversibly to form a complex through mass action kinetics.
-All possible systems that share those reactions were shown to exhibit an unavoidable trade-off between assembly efficiency and the lowest possible level of subunits fluctuations~\cite{Hilfinger2016a}.
-In particular, regardless of the nature of feedback control or value of rate constants, the subunit fluctuations of such systems must diverge to infinity as the assembly efficiency approaches 100\%.
+All possible systems that share those reactions must exhibit an unavoidable trade-off between assembly efficiency and the lowest possible level of subunit fluctuations~\cite{Hilfinger2016a}.
+In particular, regardless of the nature of feedback control or the values of rate constants, the subunit fluctuations of such systems must diverge to infinity as the assembly efficiency approaches 100\%. \comm{The reported efficiency-fluctuation trade-off thus predicts large subunit fluctuations as a necessary consequence of assembly processes that have evolved to minimize the costly synthesis of proteins, which constitutes a significant amount of the total energy expenditure of cells~\cite{Buttgereit1995, Russell1995, Li2014}.}